-The Vladimir Vysotsky Centre for Russian Studies is a Research Centre of Russian Language and Culture.
+The Vladimir Vysotsky Centre for Russian Studies is a Research Centre of Russian Language and Culture within the School of Humanities, Language and Global Studies.

 Its mission is: